thefuriousengineer/Empirical-Research/README.md

 5. D_SwFailMode: the model of how software failure modes contribute to system hazards 6.D_SoftwareContribution: the model of analysing software's contribution to system hazards
-7. D_SwReq: the model of how software safety requirements are managed 8.JB61834_As Obsered: the model of as-observed practice for the project
+7. D_SwReq: the model of how software safety requirements are managed
+8. JB61834_As Obsered: the model of as-observed practice for the project
 9. Step7: the model denoting the comparison between As-Observed and As-Requried (Closed) practice
-10. xx
+10. JB61834_Step8: the model denoting the comparision between As-Required (Open) and As-Required (Closed) practice.